prainar/peer/10-connections/README.md

-# Day 5: Connections
+# Day 10: Connections

 ## 🎯 Goal

 Build the **Connections** module of the Prok Professional Networking app.
-This module covers both frontend and backend for managing user connections (friend requests, accept/decline, and viewing connections).
+This module focuses on displaying and managing your established connections (users you are already connected with).

 ## 📚 Learning Outcomes

-- Understand the core concepts of user connections in social platforms.
+- Understand the concept of a professional network and established connections.
-- Implement a clean and modern UI for managing connections using React and Tailwind CSS.
+- Implement a clean and modern UI for viewing and managing connections using React and Tailwind CSS.
-- Integrate frontend components with a Flask backend API.
+- Integrate frontend components with a Flask backend API to fetch and manage connections.
 - Learn best practices for component separation, API usage, and secure data handling.
 - Connect the backend to a database for persistent connection storage.